-9. The development shall not be occupied until a Full Travel Plan has been submitted to and approved by in writing the Local Planning Authority.
-This will include an undertaking to conduct travel surveys to monitor whether or not the Travel Plan targets are being met.
+9. Notwithstanding the submitted Travel Plan, the development shall not be occupied until a Full Travel Plan has been submitted to and approved by in writing the Local Planning Authority.
+The Travel Plan will require the Travel Plan Coordinator to be in place prior to first occupation until at least five years from occupation of the final unit and will also include an undertaking to conduct annual travel surveys to monitor whether the Travel Plan targets are being met and be retained thereafter.
 The travel plan shall thereafter be implemented in accordance with the agreed details.